Chapel Hill Rentals

 Q: I am from out of town.
 Can I rent sight unseen?

 A: This is discouraged, but I do allow it.
-However, if you rent sight unseen, you have to pay your first month's rent in advance (in addition to your security deposit and application fee).
+However, if you rent sight unseen, you have to pay a two month security deposit instead of the normal one month security deposit.
+This is in addition to paying your first month's rent.

 Q: What is your pet policy?